openalea-incubator/adel/README.rst

 Description
 ============

-Alinae.Adel (Architectural model of DEvelopment based on L-systems) allows simulating the 3D architectural development of the shoot of gramineaous plant.
+Alinea.Adel (Architectural model of DEvelopment based on L-systems) allows to simulate the 3D architectural development of the shoot of gramineaous plant.